 - Cognitive accessibility tested in Norway

-Klaudia is a Digital Content Writer for Pronovix' Marketing and Content Strategy Team.
+Klaudia is a Digital Content Writer and Editor for Pronovix' Marketing and Content Strategy Team.
 She conducts research into developer portals and developer experience and writes articles on products, services, and events.
+She also works on case studies.
+In addition. she edits the podcast episodes.
 Klaudia is also working towards a PhD in literary studies focused on video games.
-In her free time she practices photography and reads.
+In her free time, she practices photography and reads.